 - The results of entry baseline assessments. - The lack of cooperation regarding the provision of student data, from a significant number of students' previous schools. - Some of the cohort had a history of complex needs. - Importantly, for examination preparation, students were only in this school for a short time, the Autumn and Spring Terms, before sitting exams in the Summer Term. - The Governing Body reported concerns relating to the quality of teaching in two areas.
 During discussions on the Terms of Reference for the internal review of governance, an Ofsted Section 5 inspection was instigated.
 Much of Ofsted's report matched many of the areas identified for review by the Trust.
-In response to the Ofsted Report, and to an additional independent external review of governance, modifications were made to governance control decided to opt-out and become academies, unlike the Robert Owen Academy, which had brought inward investment of £10 million to the city's development zone.
-Those previously Council-run schools changed democratic ownership and accountability from a wider system to a narrow one and became responsible for paying market prices for services previously provided by the Council.
-There was little public criticism of those schools.
-Yet this school continued to be subjected to hostility stimulated by misinformation.
-A Council prediction that this school would close other schools was, as expected, never realised.
-The continual adverse misinformation in the community had its impact on recruitment, the consequences of which were reflected in the implementation of more stringent financial controls.
+In response to the Ofsted Report, and to an additional independent external review of governance, modifications were made to governance practices.
+Roles and responsibilities within the governance model were clearly defined within an in-house Governance Guide.
+In implementing a modified governance structure and responsibilities, inevitably, variations in individual progress occurred within the tiers of governance.
+For some colleagues this was a reflection that former familiar ways were deeply embedded and the occasional slipping back into familiar processes created minor problems.